 Could you explain a 50,000 word thesis in three minutes?
 They are going to try.

-This event is typically co-hosted in St. Paul on the Twin Cities campus by the College of Food, Agricultural and Natural Resource Sciences (CFANS), the College of Biological Sciences (CBS) and the College of Veterinary Medicine (CVM).
-Because of COVID-19, each college will be hosting their own virtual event instead.
+"The St. Paul Science in Seconds event is co-hosted by the College of Food, Agricultural and Natural Resource Sciences (CFANS), the College of Biological Sciences (CBS) and the College of Veterinary Medicine (CVM).
+The event will be hosted virtually this year.

 Based on the Three Minute Thesis competition or 3MT, an annual competition held in over 200 universities worldwide, Science in Seconds provides graduate students in CFANS an opportunity to present their research in 180 seconds.
 Their presentations must be delivered in an engaging way that can be understood by an audience with no background in the research area.
 This exercise develops presentation, research and academic communication skills and supports the development of research students' capacity to explain their work effectively.
 Students who succeed at this event will go on to compete with others at the University and beyond.